 Oh, and somewhere in there Emma found the time to write a glossy ‘magbook’ on food gardening for kids of all ages, which is called Growing Vegetables is Fun!, has got to its third edition and is available on Kindle.

-When the weather is inclement Emma stays inside and writes gardening and green living articles, and has been published in the Guardian, the Ecologist and Permaculture Magazine (among others) as well as guest posting on the BBC Gardening and Reader’s Digest Gardening blogs and making the occasional appearance on BBC Radio 4.
+When the weather is inclement Emma stays inside and grows plants hydroponically, and researches how to grow plants in outer space.
+Back on Earth, she has been published in the Guardian, the Ecologist and Permaculture Magazine (among others) as well as guest posting on the BBC Gardening and Reader’s Digest Gardening blogs and making the occasional appearance on BBC Radio 4.

-If you want to know more, you can drop Emma a line.
+If you want to know more, you can send Emma a message…